 Dick Moore is retired after a career in the U.S.D.A. working with crop insurance.
 He and his wife, Grace, trained to become NAMI Family-to-Family teachers in 2007.
 They have been volunteering since then, offering classes and a support group in Frankfort.
 He joined the board in January 2015.

-Nichole Ramirez (President) is a graduate student in the Purdue University School of Engineering Education.
+Nichole Ramirez (President) is a postdoctoral fellow in the Purdue University School of Engineering Education.
 She joined the NAMI-WCI board in January 2015.
 The former president of NAMI on Campus Purdue, she received the 2016 Dean Betty Nelson Service Award from Mortar Board.

 Marlaya Wyncott (Secretary) joined the board in June 2013.
-After 25 years of full-time work at Purdue (the last 15 years spent as the administrator responsible for academic excellence in the College of Agriculture), Marlaya now enjoys part-time work at Purdue’s Birck Boilermaker Golf Complex.
-During the non-golf season, she reviews applications for international students who are applying to Purdue as undergraduates.
+One of her siblings lives with a serious mental illness.
+Marlaya completed the Family to Family class in the fall of 2010 prior to her youngest sister’s move from New York to West Lafayette .
+After 25 years of full-time work at Purdue (the last 15 years spent as the administrator responsible for academic excellence in the School of Agriculture), Marlaya now enjoys part-time work at Purdue’s Birck Boilermaker Golf Complex.

 Our Upcoming Events